evang522/montyhall/README.md

 According to statisticians, one should always switch to door three.

-There are statistical theories that go into the explanation for this, but it's also cooler something to see a practical proof thereof.
+There are statistical theories that go into the explanation for this, but it's also cooler sometimes to see a practical proof thereof.

 ### This is a proof of concept with software